'Grealish and Saka have brought England to life!' - Pair lauded as Three Lions defeat Czechs at Euro 2020

 But Gareth Southgate handed both players starts against the Czech Republic in their Group D finale, and the duo made their impact felt.

-Grealish directed much of the play in the middle and grabbed the assist for Raheem Sterling's first-half opener, while Saka was menacing on the flank as England defeated the Czechs 1-0 at Wembley.
+Grealish directed much of the play in the middle and grabbed the assist for Raheem Sterling's first-half opener, while UEFA named Saka the Star of the Match as England defeated the Czechs 1-0 at Wembley.

 Editors' Picks